hackergadgets/aiov2_ctl/README.md

 # aiov2_ctl
-This is a client for control the aiov2.
+This is a client for power management of the aiov2.

 ## Usage:
 **View all feature status**
   `python aiov2_ctl.py`